18 Must-Try Foods in Oahu: A Local’s Guide to the Island’s Best Eats

 6. Ahi Katsu: Crispy Fried Tuna Steak

-9. Saimin: Hawaii’s Take on Ramen
+9. Saimin: Hawaii’s Comfort Noodles

 11. Taro Ko Chips: The Purple Chip You Can’t Resist